Up to 60% off sofas & mattresses — limited‑time deals.

 Where it falls short

-• Less cushion depth for sharp shoulder/hip pressure
+• Less cushion depth for sharper shoulder and hip pressure

 Pros & Cons